 Puerto Rico has so many hidden gems that I didn’t get to experience this trip.
 I am a already mentally planning a trip back.
 Here are some things I want to see and do next time:

 - Go kayaking at a Bioluminescent Bay – I saw bioluminescents when I was in Senja, Norway and it was so beautiful!
 I definitely want to see this natural phenomenon again.
 A bioluminescent bay is home to millions of bioluminescent organisms, which emit bluish light and it is sure to be quite stunning in the black Caribbean sea at night.
-I can’t wait to do this on my next vacation in Puerto Rico.
+I can’t wait to do go kayaking in Puerto Rico on my next trip.

 - Visit Culebra Island – Taking a quick flight (or longer ferry ride) to Culebra Island is high on my list for next trip.
 This island is 27km east of the mainland and is widely know for its beautiful beaches and nature reserves.
 Some of the beaches are even protected as marine wildlife reserves.
 This is also something that I would like to see and do in Puerto Rico during my next trip.

 Have you visited any of the above spots in Puerto Rico already?
 Do you have any favourite spots on the island?
 Let me know what your experience was like below!
-I hope you found some helping hints for planning your vacation in Puerto Rico.
+I hope you found some helping hints for planning a trip to Puerto Rico.
 I am sure you will agree that there is so much to see and do in Puerto Rico!